yelosan/unicode-keyboard-layout-philippines/README.md

-﻿# Philippines National Keyboard Layout (PH-UKL)
+﻿# Philippines Unicode Keyboard Layout (PH-UKL)
-The **Philippines National Keyboard Layout** or **PH-UKL** is the first Unicode-based keyboard layout made for the Filipino nation and state of the Philippines.
+The **Philippines Unicode Keyboard Layout** or **PH-UKL** is the first Unicode-based keyboard layout made for the Filipino nation and state of the Philippines.
 Its main feature is the incorporation of the characters commonly used in the Philippines especially the _Philippine Peso Sign_ (**₱**).
 Prior to this, Filipinos have to use a strike-through letter P (~~P~~); the Dollar Sign ($) [the de facto universal currency sign but is confusing today]; or the not-so-common neutral currency symbol: ¤

 PH-UKL also comes with **Baybayin** (incorrectly known as _Alibata_) keyboard layout, or **Tagalog** as officially referred to in Unicode 3.2.
 Baybayin is the original writing script of most, if not all, Filipino ancestors.
 Originally thought to be a dead script, it was discovered that there are still Filipino tribes who actively use Baybayin as part of their culture, undisturbed by time.